fibo/fibo.github.io/_posts/2015-05-13-gnu-screen.md

 Create a new window with <kbd>CTRL-a c</kbd>.
 Cycle through windows with <kbd>CTRL-a n</kbd> or even better with <kbd>CTRL-a CTRL-a</kbd> i.e. holding <kbd>CTRL</kbd> and hitting <kbd>a</kbd> twice.
 Close window with <kbd>CTRL-d</kbd>.

-### Resize split window
+### Split window

 Split window with <kbd>CTRL-a S</kbd>.
 It creates a new region below.
+You can also do it via a command with <kbd>CTRL-a :</kbd> and then `split`.
+In command mode you can hit <kbd>TAB</kbd> to autocomplete.
+To split vertically instead do <kbd>CTRL-a |</kbd>.

 Go to new region with <kbd>CTRL-a TAB</kbd>.

-The region is empty, create a new window inside it with <kbd>CTRL-a c</kbd>
+The region is empty, create a new window inside it with <kbd>CTRL-a c</kbd>.

-Resize region by entering a screen command with <kbd>CTRL-a :</kbd>, then type for example `resize -5` to reduce region height by five rows.
+Resize region by entering a screen command with <kbd>CTRL-a :</kbd>, then type `resize` and it will prompt for the number of lines.
+There are other commands like `resize -5` to reduce region height by five rows, see [Resize section on screen online manual](https://www.gnu.org/software/screen/manual/screen.html#Resize).

 This is very useful if you want a separated window where you launch tasks like running tests, watch files for changes, tail logs, etc.

+Remove region with <kbd>CTRL-a X</kbd>.
+If there is only one region, this will do nothing.
+You can close the window with <kbd>CTRL-d</kbd>.

 ### Remove dead screens